 Casa Luxembourg is located in the centre of Mediaeval Sibiu; its exceptional rooms look out over the city.
 Sibiu offers great cafés and plenty of historic sights, this hotel is an ideal relaxing ...

 Hotel Bella Muzica is located in the historic centre of Brasov, in a building dating from early 17th Century.

 The Tempo Guesthouse opened in Targu Mures in 1997 with 8 rooms and a small restaurant.
 Over the years the pension has increased its capacity with rooms being regularly upgraded and refurbished to ensure ...

 Hotel Casa Wagner is located right in the mediaeval citadel of Sighisoara and offers an unforgettable experience in a unique historic setting.

-Pension Casa Medievala is located in Bran, just 200 yards from the Bran Castle, offering cosy rooms with wooden interiors.
-You can enjoy panoramic views of the Bucegi Mountains and Bran Castle.
+The Casa Medievala guest house is located in Bran, just 200 yards from the Bran Castle, offering cosy rooms with wooden interiors.

 The Rhein Pension & Wine Cellars offer independent guests charming rooms and a fabulous restaurant serving locally-produced wine and traditional Romanian cuisine.